Mfenton10/GitHub-Blast/README.md

 # GitHub-Blast
-Michael Submission for GitHub Shooter
+Michael F. Submission for GitHub Shooter
+All created/edited by Michael F.